-From guest contributor Tim Goldstein, a neurodiversity advocate who was diagnosed with Autism Spectrum Disorder at age 54.
+From guest contributor Tim Goldstein, a neurodiversity advocate.

 For someone with Autism Spectrum Disorder (ASD), I’m fairly high-functioning.
 I’m a techie, an inventor, and I was diagnosed at age 54.
 I’m even a good out-bound communicator, which masks my diagnosis to some extent.